 DVC Home Resorts to Choose From

-Choosing your DVC Home Resort should be one of the most important decisions you make.
-While one of the key factors of how Disney Vacation Club works is the flexibility to use your points on reservations at any of the fifteen properties within DVC’s portfolio.
+Choosing your DVC Home Resort should be one of your most important decisions.
+One of the key factors of how Disney Vacation Club works is the flexibility to use your points on reservations at any of the fifteen properties within DVC’s portfolio.
 However, popular dates and accommodations sell out very quickly, making your Home resort priority access all the more important.
 Every DVC contract is attached to a Home resort, which is where your points are deeded and where you have priority access to make reservations before anyone else.

 All DVC Resorts: